 A new area of interest for Judith in the last decade has been Early Music - particularly the Medieval/Renaissance period.
 Between 2004 and 2011 she has received numerous grants from the Delaware Division of the Arts to sing this rich and under-appreciated music at workshops led by well-known groups like Western Wind, the San Francisco Early Music Society, and Chorworks in Washington DC, led by the celebrated tenor/conductor Philip Cave at the Washington National Cathedral.
 Perhaps down the road a mixture of Early Music and Jazz will show up on a Judith Kay recording - don't be surprised!

 After a forced hiatus from the performing world 2007-2011, Judith Kay is thrilled to be now reemerging… with a new recording in the offing and a fresh look on the website.
-Arden Soirée, a new house concert series, will be launched in spring 2012.
+Arden Soirée, a new house concert series, was launched in spring 2012.
 Meanwhile she goes on as a sought-after Delaware Valley private teacher of guitar, voice and music theory at her home studio in Arden, Delaware.
 Click here to learn more about her classes for guitar, voice, and theory.

 Here is a partial list of past memorable performance venues for soloist Judith Kay or Judith Kay's ChamberJazz™ Ensemble: